FeldmeierMichael/MIPI_CSI_2/src/mipi-core/README.md

 # MIPI CORE

-### Parameter for Component:
+## Parameter for Component:
--name of .mem File for Camera Init-Sequence
+-initfile: name of .mem File for Camera Init-Sequence
+-mipiclock: Mipiclock Frequency in MHz
+-mipiformat: Format of Mipi Payload RAW8,RAW10
 -